 Exactly a year ago I was invited to give a keynote at the Craft Conference in Budapest and I discussed the 10 biggest reasons why product teams fail.
-You can watch that talk here, or read the narrative article here.
+You can read the narrative article here.

 As I mainly shined a light on why so many teams are operating so ineffectively, and despite claims to the contrary, most product organizations are hardly “agile” in any meaningful sense of the term, as the organization overall is still operating in a very waterfall fashion, the conference organizers invited me back again this year to give the sequel, to discuss more about how the best teams I know work.

 Last week I delivered that talk, and this article is a narrative version.

 After the first talk quite a large number of people contacted me and asked for more information about the alternative.
 Other than recommend to people that they read my book or attend a 2 day workshop, I didn’t feel like I was able to give a very satisfying answer.
 So it inspired me to think hard about the most important characteristics of very strong product teams, and I forced myself to pick what I consider the ten most important.

 Just as I described the ten biggest problems in the context of the Waterfall model, I described the ten attributes of successful teams in the context of the Continuous Discovery and Delivery model (also known as Dual Track Agile, or Discovery Sprints and Delivery Sprints).

 The most important characteristic of all is the absolutely fundamental concept of a strong product team.
 But what does that really mean?

 First, it’s essential that the team is durable; the members are not meant to be moved around like chess pieces.
 If they want to actually innovate, they need the time to get to know each other, their technology, their customers, and the business context.